Fish oil contains omega-3 essential fatty acids your dog needs. But is fish oil good for dogs?

+Fish oil does have many benefits for dogs.
 Omega-3 essential fatty acids play a crucial role in your dog’s health.
-The most common dietary sources of these are fish oil and some plant oils.
+The most common dietary sources of these are fish oils and some plant oils.

-Omega-3s are important for many bodily functions in your dog, including:
+Omega-3s have many health benefits for your dog, including:

 - Maintaining healthy skin and coat